4-point-0/raidar-backend/README.md

 - `mode` - variable is used to determine on which environment is app running
 - `port` - is defining on which port is app used
 - `db` - is defining all database fields
-- `jwt` - is defining all variables regarding jwt token
+- `jwt` - is defining all variables for jwt token
-- `google` - is defining all variables regarding google app
+- `google` - is defining all variables for google app
+- `aws` - is defining all variables for aws server
+- `sendgrid` - is defining all variables for sendgrid email provider
+- `algolia` - is defining all variables for algolia search app

 There is also `valdiation.ts` file which is used for validating env variables.